On Robust Hypothesis Testing with respect to the Hellinger Distance: Alternative Formulation of Robustness

-Consider the following composite hypothesis test.
-Let $p_1$ and $p_2$ be our hypotheses.
-The true distribution $p$ could lie in a Hellinger squared ball of radius $r$ around $p_1$ or $p_2$.
-As before, $p_1$, $p_2$, and $p$ are on some common domain $\mathcal{X}$.
+In previous sections, we let the two hypotheses as $H_0 : \gamma d(p,p_0) < d(p,p_1)$ and $ H_1 : d(p,p_0) > \gamma d(p,p_1)$.
+An alternative way to define robustness is by letting each hypothesis be a Hellinger ball around a fixed distribution.
+More concretely, let $p_0$ and $p_1$ be our fixed distributions.
+The true distribution $p$ could lie in a Hellinger squared ball of radius $r$ around $p_0$ or $p_1$.
+As before, $p_0$, $p_1$, and $p$ are on some common domain $\mathcal{X}$.

 Naturally, the radius $r$ should be such that the two balls do not intersect.
 Let $r^*$ be the radius when the two balls intersect.
 We want a test which distinguishes between the two hypotheses as long as $r < r*$.
 Observe that $H_0$ and $H_1$ are convex sets.
 Hence, it is known that the approach of working with likelihood ratio tests with respect to the closest pair works \cite[Chapter 7]{gine2021mathematical}.
 We show that a simple modification of Baraud's test~\eqref{eqn:baraud_test} can distinguish between $H_0$ and $H_1$ as long as $r < r^*$.
 We now characterize $r^*$.
 Recall that the Hellinger distance is related to the Bhattacharya distance in the following manner: